Speech recognition and synthesis in Ukraine

 The same synthesizer is used for synthesizing of Ukrainian pronunciation for SMS2Voice project maintained by Global Messages Services.
 SMS2Voice project enables sending SMS not only to mobile telephone users, but also to stationary telephones, which substantially extends the possibilities of communicating making it easier and more convenient.
 In simple words, one can send a SMS to a stationary telephone, and the SMS text will be pronounced.

-If you have your own ideas, which realization would involve speech recognition or synthesis related matters, or want to test our recognition for English, Ukrainian, Russian or German please get in touch with us at speech_ua at yahoo.com.
+If you have your own ideas, which realization would involve speech recognition or synthesis related matters, or want to test our recognition for English, Ukrainian, Russian, German, Spanish, Kazakh please get in touch with us at speech_ua at yahoo.com.

 Below is an example of news recognition (CNN 10).
 The text is synchronized with the audio, and clicking on the word will change the slider's time in the player.
 In blue, the words with a lower probability of recognition are marked, in accordance with the increased likelihood of error.